 These fellowships are named for Hugh Brackenridge (1748-1816), the founder of the University of Pittsburgh.
-They support undergraduate students on the Oakland campus while they devote themselves to conducting an independent research project under the guidance of a faculty mentor.
+They support full-time undergraduate students on the Oakland campus while they devote full-effort to conducting an independent research project under the guidance of a faculty mentor.
 These Fellowships are open to undergraduates from any field.

-Brackenridge Fellows receive a stipend of $3,500 for the summer (mid-May through early August) to assure that they can devote themselves fully to their projects and the associated responsibilities without having to support themselves by means of a summer job.
+Brackenridge Fellows receive a stipend of $3,500 for the summer (mid-May through July) to assure that they can devote themselves full-time to their projects and the associated responsibilities without having to support themselves by means of a summer job.
 Fellows may not take a summer course or hold a summer job.
 Approximately 40 to 45 awards will be made.

-In addition to working on their individual research projects, all Fellows must attend a weekly half-day seminar during which students present reports on their research and field questions from the audience.
-Fellows are also expected to attend weekly talks given by some of the faculty mentors throughout the summer and join in a 3½-day retreat of the entire group which takes place on the University of Pittsburgh-Johnstown campus (tentatively scheduled for May 15-17, 2017) which starts the summer program.
+In addition to working on their individual research projects, all Fellows must be available to attend weekly seminars during which students present reports on their research, a series of lectures given by some of the faculty mentors throughout the summer, and the 2½-day retreat of the entire group on the University of Pittsburgh-Johnstown campus (tentatively scheduled for May 15-17, 2017) which starts the summer program.
 Students are also encouraged to participate in informal workshops, typically initiated by the Fellows themselves, which allow further discussions of their research projects and other subjects of interest.

 Fellows are selected on the basis of their academic record, the originality and promise of their proposed project (which may be analytic or purely creative), and their willingness to help create and participate in an interdisciplinary community of students in the humanities, social sciences, natural sciences, and applied disciplines.
 An effort will be made to achieve roughly equal representation from these four areas among the Fellows who are selected.
 Other qualifications being equal, preference will be given to applicants who have not held a Brackenridge Summer Research Fellowship previously.